mediaexplorer74/DarkSky/README.md

-# DarkSky v1 (Alpha Preview) - master branch
+# DarkSky v1 (Alpha Preview) - retro branch
 ![](Images/logo.png)

 My RnD of DarkSky, modern uwp app for BlueSky social network.
+The goal is to simplify this project to run/support some WindowsPhones... ;)

 ## About (words of the author)
 "